electrode-io/electrode/docusaurus/docs/getting-started.md

 Welcome!
 This is the documentation for building web application using Electrode X for node.js and React.

-In this quick start guide, we will show you how to create and run your first app.
+In this quick start guide, we will show you how to create and run your first app Shubham.

 ### Requirements